Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       working on.
     question: Q4.
 How is Going Green in Jakarta being coordinated?
   - answer: >-
-      As a new community that is 100% driven by volunteers we are still finding our feet and our ways of working.
+      As a new community that is 100% driven by volunteers.
 As we grow, we aspire to live up to the following working principles.

       <br /> (1)  Open and inclusive - we are a diverse group of people living